Code-Institute-Submissions/L-Library/README.md

 ## Surface

 The colour palette that was chosen for the project is deliberately contrasting and quite modest in the shades used.
-Pinterest platform is used to find out matching colour palette. the background gif was taken from giphy.com
+Pinterest platform is used to find out matching colour palette.
+The background gif was taken from giphy.com

 ## Technologies